matrix-org/matrix-spec-proposals/proposals/1763-configurable-retention-periods.md

 administrators to better manage disk space (e.g. to enforce rules such as "don't store remote events for public rooms for more than a month").

-This proposal originally tried to also define semantics for per-message retention as well as per-room; this has been split out into MSCxxxx in order to get the easier per-room semantics landed.
+This proposal originally tried to also define semantics for per-message retention as well as per-room; this has been split out into [MSC2228](https://github.com/matrix-org/matrix-doc/pull/2228) in order to get the easier per-room semantics landed.

 ## Problem: